 Student Services is located on the ground floor of the Seebohm Rowntree Building and can be contacted on 01904 321321 or email firstname.lastname@example.org.

 At the Department of Health Sciences we offer:

 Our study days and short courses take place throughout the year.

 Study days are single-day events.

-Short courses typically last six to ten weeks and are delivered through distance learning or on our Heslington campus.
+Short courses typically last six to ten weeks and are taught at our Heslington campus.
 Teaching and seminars usually take place once a week or once a fortnight.